 Secarna has identified ASOs that potently reduce the expression of NLRP3.
 It was demonstrated that -after treatment with NLRP3-specific ASOs- Caspase-1 activity was potently reduced and maturation and release of mature IL-1β was practically completely blocked.
 In a mouse model for CAPS, systemic treatment with NLRP3-specific ASOs reduced NLRP3 expression and generation of mature IL-1β.
 A substantial prolongation of survival of mice could be achieved.

-Within our high-value partnerships, we currently have a total of 19 high-impact programs in the areas of oncology and inflammatory/fibrotic, viral, neurodegenerative, neurodevelopmental, neuromuscular as well as cardiometabolic diseases.
+Through our partnerships we address the areas of oncology and inflammatory/fibrotic, viral, neurodegenerative, neurodevelopmental, neuromuscular as well as cardiometabolic diseases.
 We are interested to expand our partnering approach by further collaborations in existing and new therapeutic areas, leveraging our validated approach to generate co-owned ASO pipelines.